Facebook Pixel tracking image

 Importing Diamonds or Rings into Australia

-It looks easy enough, just click a few buttons and my ring comes.
-Many overseas jewellery websites are offering you the convenient option of viewing and paying in Australian Dollars and quite often also offering Free Shipping and Returns!, plus It makes sense to shop around, we all do it, no one wants to pay more than they should.
+It looks easy enough…click a few buttons, and your ring arrives at your door.
+Many overseas jewellery websites offer the convenience of browsing and paying in Australian Dollars, often accompanied by promises of free shipping and returns.
+It also makes sense to shop around; after all, nobody wants to pay more than they should.

-• 2) What is the import tax on Jewellery from the USA to Australia ?
+• 2) What are the import taxes on jewellery from the USA to Australia?

 Brilliant Earth - Taxes not included